HackSoftware/Django-Styleguide/README.md

 * Exceptions from `django.core.exceptions`
 * Custom exceptions, inheriting from the ones above.

-Here is a good example of service that preforms some validation and raises `django.core.exceptions.ValidationError`:
+Here is a good example of service that performs some validation and raises `django.core.exceptions.ValidationError`:

 ```python
 from django.core.exceptions import ValidationError